Graeme Edge: Band reformation (1978–2018)

 After the Moody Blues' reunion in 1978, Edge provided "I'll Be Level with You" (sung by the group, led by Hayward) for the album Octave on Decca.
 After the album was released, Pinder declined to tour with the band and was replaced by ex-Yes keyboardist Patrick Moraz.

 For Long Distance Voyager in 1981 Edge contributed "22,000 Days"—the length of an average human lifespan in days—sung by Thomas, Lodge and Hayward; this was also used as the UK B-side of the single "Gemini Dream".

 Edge's "Going Nowhere" (sung by Ray Thomas) was his lone composition on The Present album in 1983, and he teamed with Moraz for "The Spirit" (sung by the group's vocalists in harmony) on The Other Side of Life album in 1986.

 Edge was not featured as a songwriter or poet on either Sur La Mer (1988) or Keys of the Kingdom (1991) and was not drummer on every track on the latter album; however, he contributed the closing poem/song "Nothing Changes", which was initially narrated by himself and then sung by the Moody Blues (Hayward featured) on the Strange Times album issued in 1999.

 Edge was joined onstage by Gordon Marshall as second drummer for Moody Blues concerts from 1991 to 2015 and by Billy Ashbaugh from 2016 on.
 In addition to drums, Edge provided varied assorted percussion instrumentation, plus additional piano to the Moody Blues' works, and featured his electronic drum kit from the early 1970s onwards on Moody Blues albums, his drumming style being recognisable and distinctive.

 Edge participated in the 2011 Moody Blues bluegrass tribute album Moody Bluegrass TWO ...
 Much Love, providing the lead vocal on a bluegrass-tinged version of his poem "Higher and Higher".

 Edge was a fan of Star Trek: Deep Space Nine.
 An article about him said he had "plenty of time for overseeing some rental properties, doing charity work, playing lots of golf and watching Deep Space Nine at his home on Florida's Gulf Coast".

-In 2013 Justin Hayward spoke of Edge's learning Transcendental Meditation in 1967, along with other members of the Moody Blues.
+In 2013, Justin Hayward spoke of Edge's learning Transcendental Meditation in 1967, along with other members of the Moody Blues.

 Edge was the only remaining original member of the Moody Blues still performing in the band until his retirement in 2018.

 He used DW drums, Zildjian cymbals, Remo heads and Regal Tip drumsticks, namely their 5A model.

 Death

-Edge died on 11 November 2021 at his home in Bradenton, Florida of metastatic cancer.
+Edge died of metastatic cancer at his home in Bradenton, Florida, on 11 November 2021, aged 80.
 He had previously suffered a stroke in 2016.
 Hayward announced that after Edge's retirement, the Moody Blues no longer existed.